wuyichen24/coding-interview/docs/solution-patterns/Dynamic_Programming.md

    - *Examples*
       - For [Climbing Stairs](../problems/other/Climbing_Stairs.md), the equation is `problem(i) = problem(i-1) + problem(i-2)` (top-down).
       - For [House Robber](../problems/array/house_robber/House_Robber.md), the equation is `problem(i) = Math.max( problem(i-2)+currentValue , problem(i-1) )` (top-down).
+- **Step 4**: Adding memoization or tabulation for the state.
+   - Use memoization or tabulation to store the results of subproblems, avoid the same subproblem being calculated multiple times.

 ## Template
 ```